johtve/belphegor/README.md

 # Features
 Belphegor adds custom color coding for Devilry assignments based on their status:
+- Waiting for deliveries (no files submitted) - orange
-- Waiting for deliveries - yellow
+- Waiting for deliveries (files submitted) - yellow
 - Handed in, waiting for feedback - light green
 - Passed - dark green
 - Failed - red